franzbu/EnhancedSpaces.spoon/README.md

 # SpaceHammer

+macOS introduced changes to Apple's Spaces feature that broke many third party tools that had added major enhancements, among them Hammerspoon's own spaces.

+That is the reason SpaceHammer exists; it started as a replacement for Apple's Spaces - in SpaceHammer they are called mSpaces, providing features Apple doesn't, such as sticky windows and - most importantly, bringing back time-saving possibilities such as easily and quickly moving windows between mSpaces, opening windows on pre-arranged mSpaces and the latter optionally in pre-arranged sizes and positions.

+As an additional feature, you can use SpaceHammer's integrated window manager for resizing and positioning your windows with keyboard shortcuts or, optionally, with the help of your mouse or trackpad.
+However, you can also use your favorite window manager to organize the windows on your mSpaces.

 SpaceHammer has been inspired by various applications, among them AeroSpace, Moom and BetterTouchTool.
 SpaceHammer has simplified my life with macOS; may it do the same for you.

-'To simplify one's life is not too bad, but do I need that when it comes to my Mac, and what does this tool actually do to justify spending my time with it?', you might ask.

-Well, first, spending your time with SpaceHammer might actually save you time.
-As far as the features of this tool are concerned, the answer is simple: It helps you organize your workspace, which comes down to two main tasks: managing your spaces and your applications and windows on them.

-SpaceHammer is a replacement for Apple's Spaces - in SpaceHammer they are called mSpaces -, providing features Apple does not, such as sticky windows and the possibility to easily and quickly move windows between mSpaces and switch between the latter.

-Additionally, you can use SpaceHammer's integrated window manager for resizing and positioning your windows with keyboard shortcuts or, optionally, with the help of your mouse or trackpad.
-However, you can also use SpaceHammer alongside with your favorite window manager to organize the windows on your mSpaces.

-'Still, this is nothing groundbrakingly new', I hear you say, and you are right.
-You might be surprised, though, what difference a slightly altered approach can make.
-But read on and judge for yourself.

 ## Installation